Volunteer: Political Affairs Programme

 • Benefits: Gain valuable experience, potential college credit, and the chance to make a real impact.

-• Qualifications: No experience needed; just bring your passion for advocacy and commitment to fighting poverty.
+• Qualifications: No experience needed; just bring your passion for social justice and advocacy.

 • Other info: This is a remote, part-time role requiring 12 hours per week for 12 weeks.